#1 Insurance Agency in Arkansas

 Employment Practices Liability Coverage

 Lawsuits filed by employees have risen substantially in recent years.
 One type of commercial insurance designed to protect your business from various lawsuits that may have been brought on by an employee includes employment practices liability insurance (EPLI).
-This also provides protection to employees under particular conditions, such as:
+This also protects employees under particular conditions, such as:

 • Breach of contract